dfinity/examples/motoko/hello/README.md

 1. Open the second terminal window.

-1. Ensure that the required `+node+` modules are available in your project direc   tory, if needed, by running the following command:
+1. Ensure that the required `node` modules are available in your project directory, if needed, by running the following command:

    ```text
    npm install